 - Once cooled to room temperature, remove the charred skin and roughly chop the eggplants.
 Set aside.

-- Add the chopped eggplants and tomatoes, stir and cover and cook for 15-20 minutes over low heat.
+- Add the chopped eggplants and tomatoes, stir, cover, and cook for 15-20 minutes over low heat.

 - Add chopped fresh basil on top and serve with your favorite Persian flatbread.